 Industrial clusters are promoted by policy and generally viewed as good for growth and development, but both clusters and policies may also enable non-competitive behavior.
 This paper studies the presence of non-competitive pricing in geographic industrial clusters.
-We develop, validate, and apply a novel test for collusive behavior.
-We derive the test from the solution to a partial cartel of perfectly colluding firms in an industry.
+We develop, validate, and apply a novel screen for collusive-like behavior.
+We derive the screen from the solution to a partial cartel of perfectly colluding firms in an industry.
 Outside of a cartel, a firm's markup depends on its market share, but in the cartel, markups across firms converge and depend instead on the total market share of the cartel.
-Empirically, we validate the test using plants with common owners, and then test for collusion using data from Chinese manufacturing firms (1999-2009).
-We find strong evidence for non-competitive pricing within a subset of industrial clusters, and we find the level of non-competitive pricing is about four times higher in Chinese special economic zones than outside those zones.
+Empirically, we validate the screen using plants with common owners, and then screen for collusion using data from Chinese manufacturing firms (1999-2009).
+We find strong evidence for non-competitive pricing within a subset of industrial clusters, and we find the level of non-competitive pricing is almost three times as high in Chinese special economic zones than outside those zones.